amelkiy/write-ups/hxp-2021/baba_is_you/README.md

 ![Flag is Win!](https://github.com/amelkiy/write-ups/blob/master/hxp-2021/baba_is_you/pics/fisw.png?raw=true)

 The 3 tiles in a row create a rule that says that the Flag Character on the bottom right is a tile that if you touch it - you win the level.
+The way to play the game is that you always have one character you control with the arrow keys and you can move around and push tiles to form rules.
 It's very hard to explain all the beauty and complexity in this game since almost EVERYTHING is customizable by creating these rules and there is a LOT I didn't cover, like `Object is Object` also works and replaces the second object with the first.
 I really suggest playing the game from the beginning and working through the levels to understand the whole concept as it is really hard to put in words and will take most of this write-up 😅

 ## The Challange